newjersey/navigator.business.nj.gov/web/roadmaps/tasks/apply-for-shop-license.md

 callToActionLink: "https://www.njconsumeraffairs.gov/cos/Pages/applications.aspx"
 callToActionText: "Apply for My Cosmetology Shop License"
 ---
-Now that you have your Certifiacte of Occupancy and Fire Prevention Permit, you can complete this task.
+Now that you have your `Certifiacte of Occupancy or Approval|certificate-occupany` and Fire Prevention Permit, you can complete this task.

 The New Jersey Board of Cosmetology and Hairstyling requires that new shops, relocated shops, or shops that have transferred ownership obtain a license with the New Jersey Division of Consumer Affairs.